spring-projects/spring-boot/docs/howto.md

 an answer, put it at the top (at header level 2) and we can fill in the gaps later.

+### General Advice and Other Sources of Information

 There is a really useful `AutoConfigurationReport` available in any Spring Boot `ApplicationContext`.
 You will see it automatically if a context fails to start, and also if you enable DEBUG logging for